momentum-xyz/docs/blog/cwh-interview/2023-02-13-cwh-interview.md

 ---
-title: Odyssey superuser interview - Clown World House
+title: Odyssey user interview - Clown World House
-description: CWH (Clown World House) is among Odyssey’s first superusers find out what kind of artist he is, why he uses Odyssey, and how it may contribute to his work in the future.
+description: CWH (Clown World House) is among Odyssey’s first users find out what kind of artist he is, why he uses Odyssey, and how it may contribute to his work in the future.
 authors: azanutto
-slug: odyssey-super-user-interview-clown-world-house
+slug: odyssey-user-interview-clown-world-house
 tags: [odyssey, users, interview]
 hide_table_of_contents: false
 ---

 import ReactPlayer from 'react-player/lazy'

-# Odyssey superuser interview - Clown World House
+# Odyssey user interview - Clown World House
-CWH (Clown World House) is among Odyssey’s first superusers.
+CWH (Clown World House) is among Odyssey’s first 200 alpha users.
 In this interview, we aim to find out what kind of artist he is, why he decided to invest time in Odyssey, and how he thinks Odyssey may contribute to his work and that of other artists.

 *If you are the TL;DR type, here it for you*: CWH is a 3D NFT artist who sees Odyssey as a new, potentially more appealing, metaverse paradigm, where custom assets can not only be displayed and sold, but also be programmed to enhance the digital experiences of all users.